Insta360Develop/Android-SDK/README.md

 > The photo width is 16386 pixels, exceeding the 8192-pixel rendering limit on some Huawei phones.

-## Q7: What to do if my Google Play Store submission is rejected because the .so library is under 16K after integrating the SDK?
+## Q7: What should I do if my Google Play Store submission is rejected after integrating the SDK because the .so file is not aligned to 16K?

 >Download version 1.8.2-build4 from the Maven repository.
 >